-CNS 678A/B Capstone in Christian Counseling (1/1)
+CNS 678A Capstone in Christian Counseling (1)

-This course will focus on helping students to develop knowledge and skills in the integration of a Christian perspective into one's counseling practice.
-Students will explore the importance of an ethical approach when integrating spirituality and religion in counseling.
-This course consists of two one-day seminars.
+Focuses on helping students to develop knowledge and skills in the integration of a Christian perspective into one's counseling practice.
+Explores the importance of an ethical approach when integrating spirituality and religion in counseling.
+One-day seminar.